fiizzy/fiizzy/README.md

 ## 📄 Resume
 You can download my resume by [clicking this](https://personal-website-fiizzy.vercel.app/resume.pdf)

 ## 🎧 💻 Currently
 I am currently building an opensource realtime video conferencing tool.
 The project still remains private at the moment untill it can ideally be made public.

-# ⚙️ Project Stack
-Below is the base stack that I'm currently using for personal projects.
-Definitely try it out.

 ## 🧑🏽‍💻 Language
 ![Dart](https://img.shields.io/badge/-Dart-black?style=flat-square&logo=dart)